Skip to main content

 Do you offer scholarships or financial aid?

-SVA offers financial aid for those who qualify.
-DSI offers partial merit-based scholarships based on a student’s application.
+MFA DSI offers partial merit- and need-based scholarships based on a student’s application.
 No additional forms are necessary to be considered for these scholarships.
-SVA will match 25% of any outside scholarship, up to $2,500, that a student obtains for enrollment at SVA.
+Applying before the Priority Deadline (Jan 15) means the earliest consideration for our department scholarships.
+DSI will offer an appeals process to increase scholarships after acceptance to the program.
+SVA offers financial aid to eligible individuals.
+SVA offers a match of any outside scholarship, up to $2,500, that a student obtains for enrollment at SVA.
 Please visit SVA’s Financial Aid page for information on scholarships, grants, and loans.

 How many graduate students are accepted for each class?